-8. Referring to Children's Social care
+5. Referring to Children's Social care

-In all cases of peer-on-peer abuse, but with sexual violence and sexual harassment, consideration will be given to the reporting of the matter to Children's Social Care In making this decision, we must consider whether a child is at risk of harm or is in immediate danger.
+In all cases of child on child abuse, but with sexual violence and sexual harassment, consideration will be given to the reporting of the matter to Children's Social Care In making this decision, we must consider whether a child is at risk of harm or is in immediate danger.